Leggett is just shy of midway between the Canadian and Mexican borders. Located off the main artery of US Highway 101, this tiny hamlet boasts

 the coastal hills and forest coming out near Albion on Highway 1 where you continue north.
 Once on the coast you have another decision to make, you can either take Highway 20 back to 101 and turn north or continue north on Highway 1 for more of the Northern California coast as this road ends in Leggett, home of Drive-Thru Tree Park.

 If you opt to continue on Highway 1, you are in for more fantastic scenery, including a climb to 2,000 feet as you cross the Mendocino Coast Range.
 At the juntion of Highways 1 and 101, turn left onto Drive Thru Tree Road.
-The entrance to the Tree is all the way through Leggett past the Cal-Trans yard, grocery store/post office, gas station, and the various buildings of downtown Leggett.
+The entrance to the Tree is all the way through Leggett past the Cal-Trans yard and Leggett Valley Mercantile, where you can purchase your "I Survived Hwy 1" souviner, and the various buildings of downtown Leggett including post office and gas station.

 Wait a minute!
 Your trip begins in the Great Northwest.
 To reach the Drive-Thru Tree from the Oregon/California border town of Crescent City, head south on US 101 for about 200 miles.
 When you reach the junction of Highways 1 and 101 turn right onto Highway 1, toward Fort Bragg.
 Now take a quick left onto Drive Thru Tree Road.
 The park entrance is approximately a quarter of a mile from where you turned.